Actuarial Sciences, MS

 Offered in: Chicago

-Actuaries use quantitative tools to analyze and plan for future financial situations.
+Actuaries use statistical and data science tools to analyze and plan for future financial situations.
 The MS program in Actuarial Science is designed to train students in the background knowledge necessary to become an actuary.

 Risk analysts and actuaries are expected to earn professional designation from either the Society of Actuaries (life and health insurance) or the Casualty Actuarial Society (property and casualty insurance).
 These societies administer a series of examinations that lead to the risk analyst designation, or for actuaries, first to the designation of associate and then to fellow.
 The initial exams are the same for both societies.
 The courses required for the MS in Actuarial Science will aid the student in preparing for the first four of the professional societies' examinations and will also satisfy their Validation by Educational Experience (VEE) requirements in economics, corporate finance, and mathematical statistics.